Money Isn’t Just About Money

 - Traditional: Bases decisions mainly on financial metrics and market analysis.

-- Holistic: Incorporates emotional intelligence and personal values into financial decisions.
+- Whole-Person: Incorporates emotional intelligence and personal values into financial decisions.

 Risk Assessment: